Jace-Yang/yelp_db_clone/README.md

-# Project for COMS 4111
+# Project 1 for COMS 4111 Introduction to database

 Jinhang Yang, Binghong Yu